 Your trekking pole has a removable pole cap that covers the tungsten tip.
-If walking through muddy or rocky trails, make sure that the cap is in place.
+If walking through rocky trails, make sure that the cap is in place.
 And remove the snow basket and keep it safely.

 If you lose your pole caps (they are small), you can always buy new ones before your trek.
 They don’t cost a lot.